 In total Adele is now just over 100 million downloads and ringtones.

 Streaming is made up of audio and video streams.
 Our CSPC methodology includes both to better reflect the real popularity of each track.
 The main source of data for each avenue is respectively Spotify and YouTube.
 To factor in the growing impact of multiple Asian countries where these platforms aren’t always the go-to site for music streaming, more sources have been added.

 In order to account for their real popularity in each relevant country, the below sources have been used along with the mentioned ratios that reflect the market share of each area.

-– South Korea : Genie streams * 3.05 (consistent with Gaon streaming numbers)
+– South Korea: Genie streams * 2.20 (consistent with Gaon streaming numbers)

-*since 96.4% of Chinese streaming platforms are free users, that paid-for users pay less than $2 a month and that they are also used as video streaming platforms, their streams are weighted on par with YouTube streams.
+*since Chinese streaming platforms are mostly video streaming platforms, their streams are weighted on par with YouTube streams.

 Streaming results for Adele may not look as impressive as her albums and singles sales.
 The reason is quite obvious, as each 21, Skyfall and 25 had their streaming availability delayed to make room for sales while the hype was still high.

 In fact, 21 was introduced into Spotify in late June 2012, nearly one year and a half after its release.

 Still, the enduring appeal of this record accumulated over 6.8 million equivalent album sales thanks to songs like Rolling In The Deep (1.14 billion on Spotify and 2.88 billion on YouTube) and Someone Like You (1.3 billion and 3.85 billion, respectively) remaining everyone’s favorites.